 Amanda Seitz joined Ropes & Gray’s Chicago office in 2017 as a litigation associate.
 Amanda focuses her practice on representing clients in connection with government enforcement actions, internal investigations, compliance matters, and complex commercial litigation.
 Amanda also maintains an active pro bono practice.

 During law school, Amanda served on the board of the Chicago Law Foundation, a student-directed, not-for-profit group that awards grants to law students who devote their summers to working in the public interest.
 Amanda worked as a legal intern with the St. Louis County Counselor’s Office.
 Prior to law school, Amanda interned at the Constitutional Rights Foundation Chicago.

-- Representing a global company in connection with an anti-corruption and sanctions focused risk assessment.
+- Represented a global company in connection with an anti-corruption and ethics focused risk assessment.

-- Representing several mutual fund investment advisers against claims of excessive fees under Section 36(b) of the Investment Company Act of 1940.
+- Represented three mutual fund investment advisers against claims of excessive fees under Section 36(b) of the Investment Company Act of 1940.

-- Assisting in conducting an internal investigation for a global oil and gas company regarding potential FCPA violations.
+- Conducted an internal investigation for a global oil and gas company regarding potential FCPA violations.

 - JD, The University of Chicago Law School, 2017

-- BA (History & Secondary Education), magna cum laude, Illinois Wesleyan University, 2014; Phi Kappa Phi, Dean’s List
+- BA (History & Secondary Education), summa cum laude, Illinois Wesleyan University, 2014; Phi Kappa Phi, Dean’s List